nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 How to handle long file name?
 There are three approaches:

-1. Set a limit on file name
-	Wastinng memory since not all file will have that length
+1. Set a limit on file name: Wasting memory since not all file will have that length
-2. All directory entries are start with length of the entry followed by data with fixed format Leads to fragmentation because deleting a file means creating a hole (same as contiguous disk files)
+2. All directory entries are start with length of the entry followed by data with fixed format: Leads to fragmentation because deleting a file means creating a hole (same as contiguous disk files)
 3. Make the directory entries all fixed length and keep the files names together in a heap at the end of the directory

 #### 4.3.4 Shared Files